NCERT Solutions for Class 12 Biology Chapter 8 Microbes in Human Welfare

 NCERT Exemplar For Class 12 Biology: Microbes in Human Welfare

-Get Class 12 Biology Chapter 8 Microbes in Human Welfare Solutions (Exercise Questions)
+Get Class 12 Biology Chapter 8 Microbes in Human Welfare Question Answer

 Given below are the solved exercise questions of the Microbes in Human Welfare chapter.
-Practising the Class 12 Biology Chapter 8 Microbes in Human Welfare question answer that are prepared according to the latest NCERT curriculum will help students answer the questions effectively.
+Practicing the Class 12 Biology Chapter 8 Microbes in Human Welfare question answers that are prepared according to the latest NCERT curriculum will help students answer the questions effectively.

 Q1.
 Bacteria cannot be seen with the naked eye, but they can be seen with the help of a microscope.
 If you have to carry a sample from your home to your biology laboratory to demonstrate the presence of microbes with the help of a microscope, which sample would you carry and why?